Sedating Your Dog for Grooming: Risks, Alternatives, and When It’s Necessary

 If your dog panics at the sight of clippers, or if you’ve been told they need sedation to be groomed, you’re probably worried about the risks.
 And you should be—sedation is serious business that should never be taken lightly.

-In this guide, we explain the risks of sedation, explore safer alternatives like mobile grooming, and help you determine when sedation is truly necessary versus when other options might work better.
+This guide explains the risks of sedation, explores safer alternatives like mobile grooming, and helps you decide when sedation is necessary and when other options might work better.

-According to the Australian Veterinary Association, sedation and anaesthesia carry inherent risks, even in healthy dogs.
+According to the Australian Veterinary Association, sedation and anaesthesia carry risks even in healthy dogs.
 These include:

-Prolonged RecoveryCommonDog remains groggy for hours, may be disoriented
+Long recoveryCommonDog remains groggy for hours, may be confused

-DeathRare but possibleFatal reactions occur in approximately 1 in 1,000-2,000 cases
+DeathRare but possibleFatal reactions happen in about 1 in 1,000 cases

 Higher risk factors: